JacksonBates/blog/_posts/2020-11-15-reading-time.md

 <div id="readingTime"></div>
 ```

-Then all I needed to do was add the `{% include readingtime.html %}` to an appropriate spot on my `post.html` layout.
+Then all I needed to do was add the `include readingtime.html` to an appropriate spot on my `post.html` layout.

 And that was it - minimal fuss, autocalculated reading time estimates on all posts historical and going forward.